SITE MENU

 CANISBAY

 The Medieval church of St. Drostan contains a tombstone commemorating the Groot family which gave its name to John O' Groats.
-There is a youth hostel here.

 GILL'S BAY